DOI-USGS/asc-public-docs/docs/how-to-guides/image-processing/bundle-adjustment-in-isis.md

 ```

 ## Step 5: Creating a Control Network with autoseed
 In order to perform bundle adjustment, it is necessary to identify a set of locations per image (control points) that correspond to a set of ground locations (control measures).
 Together, these points and measures are combined into a "control network."
-While there are multiple methods for generating a control network, this tutorial uses the `autoseed` utility to automatically generate a simple grid-based control network.
+While there are multiple methods for generating a control network, this tutorial uses the `autoseed` utility to automatically generate a simple, grid-based control network.

-### Configuring the algorithm with the defintion file
+### Configuring the algorithm with the definition file
 `autoseed` requires a "definition file," which is responsible for configuring the algorithm that generates the control points.
 To follow along with the tutorial, save the following snippet as `seeder.def`.

 ```